usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a relation.
+Determine if the given type is an rel.

 ## function isListRelType {#Type-isListRelType}